Constructive analysis of the Navier-Stokes equation: Main theorem

 This is a linear parabolic equation for $\mathbf{r}^l$ which can be solved.
 Furthermore, the solution has a representation in terms of the fundamental solution $\Gamma^l_r$ of the equation

 which allows us to analyze the growth of $\mathbf{r}^l$.
 We have

 We shall exploit the following ideas related to the representation (\ref{rlrep}): concerning the the relation of the second and the third term on the right side of (\ref{rlrep}) we note that all terms of the function $S^l$ have the factor $\rho_l$ while the third term $\phi^l_i$ does not have this factor.
 If the factor $\rho_l>0$ is small, then the diffusive effect of the fundamental solution $\Gamma^l_r$ is small in the sense that the values of the second and third term on the right side of (\ref{rlrep}) depend largely on the source terms $S^l_i(l-1,y)$ and $\phi^l_i(s,y)$ (we shall make this remark precise in a moment).
 This means that for $\rho_l$ small enough for each $1\leq i\leq n$ the term in (\ref{rlrep}) involving $\phi^l_i$ dominates the term involving $S^l_i$.
 Furthermore a bound for the first term of the right side in (\ref{rlrep}) can be obtained using the maximum principle.
-Considering derivatives and shifting of derivatives using the adjoint of the fundamental solution as we have done in the first step of this proof leads to an estimate of the functions $r^l_i$ in the $|.|_{1,2}$ norm.
-Furthermore, we have the estimates
+Considering derivatives and shifting first derivatives using the adjoint of the fundamental solution as we have done in the first step of this proof leads to an estimate of the functions $r^l_i$ in the $|.|_{0,1}$ norm, the $|.|_{H^2}$ nor and even the $|.|_{1,2}$ norm.
+Note that the functions $\phi^{r,l,k}_i$ and $\phi^{v,l,k}_i$ are designed in order to control the spatial derivatives in the critical regions where $r^l_i(l-1,.)$ and/or $v^{r,\rho,l}_i(l-1,.)$ become large (the time step size may be chosen small enough such that the first spatial derivatives of the functions $S^{l-1}_i$ are dominated by the functions $\phi^l_i$).
+More precisely, for a small stepsize $\rho_l\sim \frac{1}{C^3}$ along with $C>0$ large enough we have

+The right side of (\ref{rlrep000}) is a representation of a linear parabolic Cauchy problem with initial data $r^{l-1}_i$.
+Therefore, the maximum principle may be applied, and this leads to

+We shall determine $C>0$ below with respect to a stronger norm.
+Similarly, concerning the bound of first order derivatives for a small stepsize $\rho_l$ we have (part of the argument similar as in the first step of this proof)

+Here we may use the adjoint (indcated by the superscript $*$, but note that the same conclusion can be obtained by looking at the Levy expansion of $\Gamma^{l}_r$ which is a sum whith a Gaussian as its first term.
+We can shift the spatial derivative of this first term (which contributes to a convolution) and treat the other terms as a pertubation of this convolution which is small since all first order terms of the equation for $r^l_i$ have the factor $\rho_l$ and powers of order $k$ of $\rho^l$ appear in the higher order terms of order $k$ of the Levy exansion.
+This leads immediately to an estimate for the perturbation of the Gaussian.
+From (\ref{rlrep0000}) we get for small $\rho_l$

+Well it is essential to keep the control function bounded.
+This is done within our construction.
+In order to see this we may use the following lemmas.
+Let